ShawnFrueh/barren-lands-case-study/README.md

 # target-case-study

-## Setup
+## Setup (Python 3.7)
 Create your ENV and enter it.
 (I used conda for this.)
-`conda env create -f ./conda_env.yml`
+- `conda env create -f ./conda_env.yml`
+- `conda activate barren_lands`

-if using another environment type, just pip install the requirements.txt file.
+if using another environment type, make sure it is `python 3.7` and pip install the `requirements.txt` file.

 ### Test (using env)
 `python -m pytest -v -s --cov=barren_lands tests`

 ### Run (using env)
-Use `--vis` to display the image result
+Use `--vis` to display the image result using the default os image viewer.
 - `python case_study.py --zones "0 292 399 307"`
 - `python case_study.py --zones "48 192 351 207" "48 392 351 407" "120 52 135 547" "260 52 275 547"`
-- Use `--gui` to open the GUI application
+- Use `--gui` to open the interactive GUI application
   - `python case_study.py --gui`
   - `python case_study.py --gui --zones "0 292 399 307"`